Angela Theisen, L.C.S.W.

 The sense of belonging is fundamental to the way humankind organizes itself.
 If it was unimportant, we would live solitary lives only coming together for procreation then quickly kicking the children out of our lives as soon as they could walk.
 We would have no families, communities or organized government.

 We cannot separate the importance of a sense of belonging from our physical and mental health.
-The social ties that accompany a sense of belonging are a protective factor helping manage stress.
-When we feel we have support and are not alone, we often cope more effectively with difficult times in our lives.
-Coping well with hardships decreases the physical and mental impact of these situations.
+The social ties that accompany a sense of belonging are a protective factor helping manage stress and other behavioral issues.
+When we feel we have support and are not alone, we are more resilient, often coping more effectively with difficult times in our lives.
+Coping well with hardships decreases the physical and mental effects of these situations.

 - Make an effort.